chiaweilee/6p/README.md

 $ yarn create a

 ?
 Select the boilerplate type (Use arrow keys)
-❯ react-component     - Create a React Component.
-(React + Umi). xxxxx               - Create a xxxxxxx. xxxxxxx             - Create a xxxxxxxxxxxxxx. xxxxxx              - Create a xxxxxxxx.
+❯ react-component     - Create a React Component, base on umi with umd and esm build. xxxxx               - Create a xxxxxxx. xxxxxxx             - Create a xxxxxxxxxxxxxx. xxxxxx              - Create a xxxxxxxx.